 Sophomore Seminars are interdisciplinary or multi-disciplinary courses that integrate approaches and methods from two or more disciplines.
 Students are exposed to multiple modes of thinking about subjects, concepts, and problems, and engage in evaluating complementary and competing ways of knowing.

-The Sophomore Seminars offered in Fall 2013 are:
+The Sophomore Seminars offered in Spring 2015 are:

 GNED-213-001 Global Cinema, Global Music - Lindsey Green-Simms, Literature and Shalini Ayyagari, Performing Arts

 This course explores the intersections of film and music in the Global South by exploring film soundtracks and the more general connections between a culture's musical practices, filmmaking, and technological innovation.
 The course is cross-cultural and comparative, taking a global approach to examining both sound and image, and focuses on the diversity and commonalities of cultural practices in India, West Africa, and Brazil.
 Through readings, detailed listening sessions, film screenings, guest lectures, and in-class discussions, students develop and hone methods for analyzing music and film and gain the technical and cultural vocabulary to discuss such topics in the context of the Global South.

 GNED-234-001 Our Digital Planet – Jill Klein, Information Technology

 As digital technology continues to change the ways we work, live and communicate, digital citizens must understand the implications of accessing, managing, exchanging and disseminating information electronically.
 Fair information practices, ethical, legal, privacy and security issues will be introduced through course readings and lectures, combined with virtual labs and discussions of current events.
 Students may apply the course credit toward either Area 3 or Area 4 of General Education.

 Previous Sophomore Seminars